molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Implementing fault tolerance in JavaScript means dividing the code into independent, sandboxed sub-systems.
 Only few of them are critical.
 Most of them should be non-critical.
 If the latter fail with an error, the error needs to be caught and handled.
 Other sub-systems and the system as a whole should not be affected.

-JavaScript does not support the definition of native sandboxes yet, but we can employ existing techniques like [try…catch](#handling-exceptions-with-trycatch) to achieve the desired effect.
+JavaScript does not support the definition of native sandboxes yet, but we can employ existing techniques like [try…catch](#handling-exceptions-with-trycatch) and [Promises](#promises) to achieve the desired effect.

 ### Postel’s Law

-John Postel was a computer scientist that helped designing the core technologies of the internet.
+Jon Postel was a computer scientist that helped designing the core technologies of the internet.
 He edited the technical specifications of fundamental internet protocols, called Request for Comments (RFC).

 In [RFC 790](https://tools.ietf.org/html/rfc760), published in January 1980, Postel first described the Internet Protocol (IPv4).
 There is a precise description of how implementations should behave: